Whbrigham/HOPR/README.md

-# HOPR
+# HOPR-pod
-HOPR Pod New repository
+HOPR project for USAF